 Coach Donnie Cooper's CAK Warriors earned the school's 10th TSSAA state championship in boys golf last week at the Sevierville Golf Club.
 Cooper Russell, who lost in a playoff for first place in the individual competition, holds the trophy for the team title.

-CAK still making a splash in boys' state golf

-Cont. from page 1

-and kept our emotions in check."
+CAK still making a splash in boys' state golf Cont. from page 1 with each other and we're guided the Warriors to their great friends.
+We all just first seven state crowns. and kept our emotions in check."
 Cooper acknowledged makes the team better.